No one wants to need to call a towing company.

 6. Decide which towing company to call.

 If your insurance company doesn’t advise you which company to call, you need to do some quick research.
 You can choose a company based on its location and possibly customer reviews if you can find them.
+For 24-hour towing services in Maryland – give Geyers Towing a call.

 7. Ask for an estimate.